Food Safety

 Additionally, the panel notes that preventing environmental contaminants from entering food requires mitigating environmental contamination, which requires collaboration with the U.S. Environmental Protection Agency (EPA) to safeguard soil, air, and water.

-Microbiological Contaminants: Stronger Oversight, but Failures Still Occur
+Microbiological Contaminants: More Defined Oversight, But Failures Still Occur

-FDA has established strict microbial limits for infant formula, specifically, for: Salmonella, Cronobacter, coliforms, Shiga toxin-producing Escherichia coli (STEC), Bacillus cereus, Staphylococcus aureus, and Pseudomonas aeruginosa.
+According to the panel, FDA has established "strict microbial limits for infant formula," specifically, for: Salmonella, Cronobacter, coliforms, Shiga toxin-producing Escherichia coli (STEC), Bacillus cereus, Staphylococcus aureus, and Pseudomonas aeruginosa.
+The report highlights Cronobacter sakazakii as a microbial contaminant of particular concern, as it causes serious infections in infants and can be difficult to eradicate in food production environments due to its proclivity to form biofilms.

 FDA has not established maximum levels for yeast and molds and has yet to address viruses that may pose a public health risk.
 However, thermal processing conditions for producing powder and liquid forms of infant formula can inactivate most viruses and other microbes.

-Although FDA’s safety standards for infant formula ingredients and quality control procedures are designed to reduce microbiological risks, implementation challenges and industrial variability limit their effectiveness.
+Although FDA’s safety standards for infant formula ingredients and quality control procedures are "designed" to reduce microbiological risks, implementation challenges and industrial variability limit their effectiveness.
 Failures still occur—demonstrated most recently in an infant botulism outbreak linked to ByHeart formula products that sickened dozens of babies nationwide.
+FDA inspection documents revealed serious food safety and hygiene violations at ByHeart production facilities.

 New Approach Methods to Accelerate Toxicology Assessments